East Bengal: Alejandro Menendez signs contract extension | Goal.com

 East Bengal: Alejandro Menendez signs contract extension

-Experienced Spanish coach Alejandro Menendez has signed a two-year contract extension at East Bengal, Goal can confirm.
+Experienced Spanish coach Alejandro Menendez has signed a two-year contract extension at East Bengal.

-Goal had earlier reported the development and an official announcement on the same is expected soon.
+Goal had earlier reported the development and the club has now officially announced the decision.

 The 52-year-old head coach joined the Kolkata-based club at the start of the 2018-19 I-League season and has done well in his debut season in Indian football.
 The Red and Golds have mounted a serious title challenge and are currently second on the table, a point behind leaders Chennai City with one more game to go before the end of the season.